Asus Zenbook UX310UQ-GL011T

 Significant milestones for this project are a sleek design, fast and energy-saving hardware as well as a decent battery lifetime.
 Asus uses a alloy-chassis, a solid state drive and a lithium-polymer battery, which is integrated.
 In the first reviews for the two new devices the available ports, the bright screen and the minimalistic background noises in idle-usage models are highlighted.
 Disadvantages are the reflective surface of the display and the missing option to expand the integrated hardware.

 Asus offers the Zenbook UX21 (11.6 inches) and the UX31 with the larger 13.3-inch screen from 999 € (MSRP) upwards.
 In regard to other devices you’ll see that Asus only sell premium devices at the moment.
 Acer offers the Aspire S3 Ultrabook already from 799 € (MSRP) upwards.
 But in comparison the devices from Asus get a better result in the most reviews out there.NVIDIA GeForce 940MX: Mid-range laptop graphics card based on the Maxwell architecture.
 Compared to the older 940M, the MX now also supports GDDR5 graphics memory and maybe slightly faster clock speeds.
-With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+Modern games should be playable with these graphics cards at low settings and resolutions.
+Casual gamers may be happy with these cards. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core i7: The Intel Core i7 for laptops is based on the LG1156 Core i5/i7 CPU for desktops.
 The base clock speed of the CPUs is relatively low, but because of a huge Turbo mode, the cores can dynamically overclock to up to 3.2 GHz (920XM).
 Therefore, the CPU can be as fast as high clocked dual-core CPUs (using single threaded applications) but still offer the advantage of 4 cores.
 Because of the large TDP of 45 W / 55 W, the CPU is only intended for large laptops.